artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * :ref:`Upgrade Ubuntu Package Install <upgrade-ubuntu>`
 * :ref:`Upgrade CentOS/Redhat Package Install <upgrade-centos>`
+* :ref:`Upgrade to indexless mode <upgrade-indexless>`

-While it is possible to upgrade a GitHub based source install using ansible, these instructions do not cover that scenario.
+While it is possible to upgrade a GitHub-based source install using ansible, these instructions do not cover that scenario.

 Create a backup